gantry/gantry5/README.md

 ## Bundling JS and Compiling SCSS

-In our dev environment we use Gulp to bundle javascript and compile sass with the capability of `watch` so that any change on target files will automatically trigger the recompilation.
+In our development environment, we use **Gulp** to bundle **JavaScript** and compile **SCSS** with the capability of `watch` so that any change on target files will automatically trigger the recompilation.

-If you wish to set this environment up, here is how to do it, it's pretty simple.
+If you would like to set this up in your own development environment, you can do so following these simple instructions.

-> Note that for this to work you need to have Gantry 5 source and not a package.
-You can either clone it or download the source from GitHub.
+> Note that for this to work, you need to have **Gantry 5** source and not a package.
+You can either **clone** it or **download** the source from GitHub.

 The first thing you need is `Node / NPM`.
-If you don't have them already, you can grab the installer for your OS from https://nodejs.org/download/.
+If you don’t have them already, you can grab the installer for your OS from [https://nodejs.org/download/](https://nodejs.org/download/).

-Once that's done, you can install `Gulp`.
-I reccomend installing Gulp globally so that you can use the command from any folder: `npm install --global gulp`
+Once that’s done, you can install **Gulp**.
+We recommend installing Gulp globally so you can use the command from any folder.
+Here is the command to do so: `npm install —global gulp`

-Now that you have everything that's needed, the next step is to install all the JS module dependencies.
-To do so make sure you are at the root of the Gantry 5 project and then run the command `npm install`.
+Now that you have the required pieces, the next step is to install all of the JS module dependencies.
+To do so, make sure you are at the root of the Gantry 5 project, and run the command `npm install`.

-Because we have 2 set of JS applications, one for admin and one for site, you will also need to install the JS modules for those.
-Still from the root of your project you can run the command:
+Because we have two sets of JS applications, one for admin and one for the site, you will also need to install the JS modules for those.
+Still, from the root of your project you can run this command:

 `cd platforms/common/ && npm install && cd ../../assets/common/ && npm install && cd ../../`

-At this point you have everything that's needed to run Gulp, just type the command `gulp` and you should see the CSS and JS getting compiled.
+At this point you have everything you need to run Gulp.
+Just type the command `gulp` and you should see the CSS and JS getting compiled.

 We provide a few handy tasks as well:

-  1. `$ gulp` / `$ gulp all`: Compiles every CSS and JS in the project
+  1. `$ gulp` / `$ gulp all`: Compiles all of the CSS and JS in the project.
   2. `$ gulp watch`: Starts the compilers in `watch` mode.
-Any change applied to targeted JS or SCSS files will trigger an automatic recompilation
+Any change applied to targeted **JS** or **SCSS** files will trigger an automatic recompilation.
-  3. `$ gulp css` / `$ gulp js`: Compiles either all CSS or JS files, in case you are only interested into one and not the other
+  3. `$ gulp css` / `$ gulp js`: Compiles all of either CSS or JS files, in case you are only working on one and not the other.
-  4. `$ gulp --prod`: Compiles every CSS and JS in production mode.
-The compiled files won't have sourcemaps and will get compressed (this usually takes slightly longer than normal mode)
+  4. `$ gulp —prod`: Compiles every CSS and JS in production mode.
+The compiled files won’t have source maps and will be compressed (this usually takes slightly longer than normal mode).